alanrob17/PlayList/README.md

 ﻿# PlayList

-A program to create a VLC video playlist for all video files in a folder.
+A console program to create a VLC video playlist for all video files in a folder.

+There is one command line argument required to denote that you want this program to work on all sub folders.